stefimaz/Numisma/README.md

 ## Executive Summary

-As our mission states, we have created a new tool that allows our investors to invest in crypto with simplicity, cost reduction and decentralization using ERC721 standards.
+In our attempt to stay true to our mission, we have created a new tool that allows our investors to invest in the crypto market with simplicity, cost reduction and decentralization using solidity contracts under ERC721 standards.

+Our portfolios were designed with weights deriving from the modern portfolio theory.
+In streamlit, you will be able to assess each of the crypto currencies within each portfolio with its returns over different holding periods.

-In our interactive MVP application, the investor can invest in three options.
-This app will prompt you to select yield farm index [FarmDex], metaverse index [MetDex] or large coin index [VentiDex] using our asset allocation model created by a function modern portfolio theory.
-You will also be able to connect your ganache to purchase the invesment and take a realtime photo to buy and register your investment on the blackchain.
+In our interactive MVP application, the user can invest in three options.
+This app will prompt you to select yield farm index [FarmDex], metaverse index [MetDex] or large coin index [VentiDex] using our asset allocation model using the modern portfolio theory.
+The user can connect to the ganache and purchase the invesment while taking a realtime photo to buy and register the investment on the blackchain.

-We have included solidity contracts, ganache and
+We also introduced our social media content that shares tweets and likes of the top influencers in the field of crytocurrency.
+Additionally we can provide a list of followers of these influencers to tarket as future advertizing targets.
+Please enjoy.

 ---

 ## Requirements

-API keys needed will be visible sample.env file

-import CryptoDownloadData as coinData import pandas as pd

-from pycoingecko import CoinGeckoAPI cg = CoinGeckoAPI()

-$ pip install yfinance --upgrade --no-cache-dir
-$ pip install streamlit-aggrid
-$ pip install tweepy
-$ pip install cufflinks --upgrade
-$ pip install chart_studio
+This project leverages python 3.7, streamlit and solidity.
+The remainder of the requirements can be found in the requirements file.

+In order to run this application, you must secure the folowing APIs.
+You will see the breakdown of the keys and secrets in our sample.env file.

 Installation instructions
-$ pip install yfinance --upgrade --no-cache-dir
-$ pip install streamlit-aggrid
-$ Pip install tweepy
-This project leverages python 3.7 Streamlit and scikit-learn.

-A [conda](https://docs.conda.io/en/latest/) environment with liabraries listed below and [Jupyter Notebook/Lab](https://jupyter.org/) are required to run the code.

-The following library was used:

-1. [Scikit Learn](https://scikit-learn.org/stable/index.html) - Scikit Learn or Sklearn is one of the most used Python libraries for Data Science, along with others like Numpy, Pandas, Tensorflow, or Keras.

-2. [Streamlit](https://streamlit.io/) - Streamlit turns data scripts into shareable web apps in minutes.

-Install the following librarie(s) in your terminal...

-    pip install -U scikit-learn
-    pip install streamlit
+pip install yfinance --upgrade --no-cache-dir pip install streamlit-aggrid pip install tweepy pip install cufflinks --upgrade pip install chart_studio pip install pycoingecko pip install web3==5.17 pip install eth-tester==0.5.0b3 pip install mnemonic pip install bip44

 ---